 Over the past decade, we have seen dramatic growth in Williamson County.
 What was primarily a residential neighborhood community with a supportive retail sector has really transformed greatly with incredible growth in almost every area of the county.
 As a District 10 county commissioner, my focus will be on looking for creative ways to preserve the historical and residential character of our county and improve the balance with our expanding areas of growth.
 For example, we have a strong, robust service community in our county with our teachers, police officers, fire fighters, retail workers, utility, city, and county government workers, etc. Our county is so much richer when these folks can afford to live in the communities which they serve.
 As your county commissioner, I will work tirelessly to support affordable housing in the county and make the best decisions possible with a fact-driven data approach that serves all our county residents.

 Living in Franklin, I appreciate the rich history of the Battle of Franklin and its role in one of our country's darker chapters.
 This history is entwined with the struggle for racial equality.
-As a county commissioner, I would be a strong advocate to continue support for this national treasure and advocate for resources to continue to develop historical context, support efforts to remove insensitive and offensive historical sites, and also work to promote a civic environment that emphasizes equality for all.
+As a county commissioner, I would be a strong advocate to continue support for this national treasure, advocate for resources to continue to develop historical context, support efforts to remove insensitive and offensive historical sites, and also work to promote a civic environment that emphasizes equality for all.